Huggenguggen/cs3219-ay2425s1-project-g29/backend/user_service/README.md

 - Have at least python 3.8 installed
 - Run `python3 -m venv .venv` to create a virtual environment
 - Run `.venv\Scripts\activate` to start the virtual environment
+- To exit the virtual environment, `deactivate venv`
 - Run `pip install -r requirements.txt` to install dependencies

 ## Env variables